-I have an ecommerce site what do I have to do for GDPR ?
+What do I need to do for GDPR on my ecommerce site ?

 As a business owner you are a data controller.
 Your web developer, hoster and saas marketing tools ( mailchimp, salesforce etc. ) are data processors.
 The data controller is ultimately responsible for the protection of personal data they store.
 However if it is found that your data processor has been negligent then they are also responsible.